MudroadWhite/pm-neo4j-helper/README.md

 - Newlines are pretty strict.
 - Don't leave extra symbols like ",", ";" in the script.
-- One, and only one space is required, for most syntaxes mentioned above.
-Don't leave extra spaces.
+- One, and only one space is required, for all syntaxes mentioned above.
+Don't leave extra spaces anywhere.
 - Only one instruction at one line.

+## More Information

+Functionalities are being tested on Windows 10.
+Potentially the username and the password have to be alternated.

 ## TODO

+- [x] Test App class functionalities
-- [ ] Test functionalities
+- [ ] Test Script class functionalities
 - [ ] General running logic
-- [ ] Then polish the code and functionalities for more
+- [ ] Polish the code and functionalities for more